-Accountants in industry and commerce, often known as management accountants, carry out a wide range of financial duties within the companies they work for.
+Management accountants work in industry and commerce and carry out a wide range of financial duties within the companies they work for.
 They help manage a company’s finances and look for ways to improve profits.

 You could be: